wanderly0501/Architectural-Picture-Classification/capstone_report.md

 Scene:  roadview
 Style:  Western Classical

-_Some classifications are wrong and some parts of some buildings are mistakenly recognized as objects._
+_* Some classifications are wrong and some parts of some buildings are mistakenly recognized as objects._
+_* Some pictures are not exactly one of these styles but algorithm will give a style that is close._
 ### Reflection

 The process for the project can be summarized as the following steps: